danieljprice/splash/docs/settings.rst

 -------------------------------------

 .. image:: figs/menu-x.png
+   :width: 50.0%

 Plotting a cross section slice through 3D data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When plotting a rendered plot of 3D data, the default option is to plot
+When plotting :ref:`sec:renderplot` of 3D data, the default option is to plot
 a column-integrated plot.
-To change this to a cross section slice, use
+To change this to a :ref:`sec:xsec`, use
-option 1) in the :ref:`sec:menu-x` (“switch between cross section/projection”).
+option 1) in the :ref:`sec:menu-x` (``switch between cross section/projection``).
 See :ref:`sec:basic` for examples of how this works.
 An oblique
-cross section slice can be set interactively using the ’x’ key, see
+:ref:`sec:xsec` can be set interactively using the ``x`` key, see
 :ref:`sec:obliquexsec` which works by setting a combination of
-rotation and a cross section slice position.
+rotation and a :ref:`sec:xsec` position.

 Plotting a cross section line through 2D data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In 2D, setting the “switch between cross section/projection” option in the :ref:`sec:menu-x` to cross section means that rendered plots are in fact a 1D cross section (i.e., a line) through 2D data.
+In 2D, setting the ``switch between cross section/projection`` option in the :ref:`sec:menu-x` to :ref:`sec:xsec` means that :ref:`sec:renderplot` are in fact a 1D :ref:`sec:xsec` (i.e., a line) through 2D data.
 The position of the line is completely arbitrary (i.e., can be set for oblique cross sections as well as straight lines) and is set interactively after the usual :math:`y-` and :math:`x-` axis prompts.